December 31, 2020.

 - A fabric (not leather) belt - this turns out to be important, as you're often bending over and because I always tend to lose weight on longer trips.

 - Two reusable grocery bags - one of which I use for dirty clothes, and the other to store my shoes in when I go in the tent.

 With everything above, it's easy to adapt to the weather in almost any conditions.
 There are enough warm clothes to layer up when it gets cold.
-The one change I've made for 2019 here is that I now store my clothes in a backpack, rather than a cardboard box.
+The one change I've made for 2020 here is that I'm back to storing my clothes in a backpack, rather than a cardboard box.
 This may have to do with the fact that @mrs.turbodb was on a lot more trips this year, and it was easier to keep our clothes separate in the backpacks.

 Not much to say here - this stuff doesn't take up much room and I just slip most of it into my clothes bag.

 - Electric Philips Sonicare Toothbrush (and charger as necessary) and toothpaste.

 - Toilet paper - 2 rolls.
 I've found that a single roll is enough for all but the longest trips, but this is something you want to have a backup of, in case you lose the first roll, or it gets wet...

 - Baby wipes.
 Go for unscented, and make sure they are resealable.
 I like to take two packs per trip - one to keep in the cab, and the other in the kitchen box.
 Use them sparingly for washing hands and every day for "showering" the spots that get stinky.